bekk/funksjonell-frontend/day1/README.md

 Please follow along at [jsbin](http://jsbin.com/yazuho/)

+## Part 2 - Map, filter, reduce

+## Introduction to some jargon

+Functional programmers love to talk fancy about all the cool features that they use, so we should explain some of them.

+### First order functions
+Unlike Java, functions in JavaScript can be put in variables.
+They can also be passed as arguments to other functions, so that the function can delegate some of its behavior to the arguments.
+Functions can even return functions!
+We call them function factories, because the create functions.
+All of this means that functions are first-class citizens, treated like every other part of the language, and not like some special bastards.

-## Higher-order functions
+### Higher-order functions
+This is a fancy name for what we just said functions could do: They can take other functions in as arguments and even return other functions.
+We will see later why this is useful.

+### Applicative programming
+This is what we call a common pattern of having functions that accept another function as an argument, and then calls that function for each element in a collection.
+It needed a name, right?
+Right?
+Map, filter and reduce are all this type of functions.

+### Pure functions
+Functions that do not change anything outside of the function itself.
+They have no side-effects.
+Given the same arguments, they always return the same thing.
+A function that stores a record in the database is not pure.
+A function that accepts an array and returns the sum of all the elements is pure.
+These are the best functions.

-### Filter
+### Array.filter
-Filter is a higher-order function that takes an array and a predicate, and returns a new array with the values that the predicate accepts.
+Filter is a higher-order function that takes an array and a predicate function, and returns a new array with the values that the predicate function returns true for.

-#### Example: for-loop
+#### How it looks with a traditional for-loop

 ```javascript
 function removeOddIndicesFor(array) {